Imamachi-n/aws-laerning/VPC.md

 - **ntp-servers**: The IP addresses of up to 4 Network Time Protocol (NTP) servers.
 - **netbios-name-servers**: The IP addresses of NetBIOS name servers.
 - **netbios-node-type**: The NetBIOS node type (1, 2, 4 or 8).

+## Connecting to a VPC

+### Virtual private gateway

+You can enable access to your network from your VPC by attaching a virtual private gateway to the VPC.

+### Customer gateway

+A customer gateway is the anchor on your side of that connection.
+The anchor on the AWS side of the VPN connection is called a virtual private gateway.

+### 4 main private connectivity options (for a VPC and your corporate data center)

+#### AWS hardware VPN

+On the AWS side of the VPN connection, a virtual private gateway provides two VPN endpoints for automatic failover.
+On the remote side of the VPN connection, a customer gateway, which is the physical device or software application, are configured.

+AWS supports both static and dynamic BGP-based and VPN connection.
+BGP is the protocal used to exchange routing information on the internet.

+#### AWS Direct Connect

+AWS direct connect provides a dedicated private connnection from your corporate data center to your VPC.
+Using this, you get consistent network performance.

+#### VPN CloudHub

+AWS VPN cloudhub enables multiple sites to access your VPC or securely accesss each other using a simple hub-and-spoke model.

+#### Software VPN

+You can create a VPN connection to your remote network by using an Amazon EC2 instance in your VPC running a software VPNN appliance.

+Many customers initially start with a virtual private network and gradually establish a direct connection when their traffic increases.